 Photography Equipment and Your Home Office

-I started with Rebel EOS XT cameras and while I wouldn’t want to go back to using them I see nothing wrong with them.
+I started with Rebel EOS XT cameras, and while I wouldn’t want to go back to using them I see nothing wrong with them.
 Cut your teeth learning on a Rebel EOS and you’ll be that much better when you can afford a 5D.
-When it comes to lenses there are lots of options, but if you’re on a budget most Canon lenses won’t be on your plate and that’s ok.
+When it comes to lenses there are lots of options, but if you’re on a budget most Canon lenses won’t be on your plate and that’s OK.
 There are other lens makers out there that put out quality products.
-I’m also only listing a workhorse lens and 1 fixed lens.
-I’m not going to go into the telephoto lenses because in my opinion they aren’t a requirement.
-I didn’t get one for a year until I could afford the Canon 70-200 IS L series lens.
-I’m also only listing Canon gear but if you’re a Nikon fan the go for it.
-Here is a listing of some essential items, remember double what you see here and backup, backup, backup.
+I’m also only listing a workhorse lens and one fixed lens.
+I’m not going to go into the telephoto lenses, because in my opinion they aren’t a requirement.
+I didn’t get one for a year until I could afford the Canon 70–200 IS L series lens.
+I’m also only listing Canon gear but if you’re a Nikon fan, then go for it.
+Here is a listing of some essential items.
+Remember, double what you see here and back up, back up, back up.

-- EOS Rebel XTI or XS without the Kit, the lens in the kit isn’t worth the money
+- EOS Rebel XTI or XS without the the kit lens.
+The kit lens isn’t worth the money.

-- Canon 430ex II flash.
-You could go with a cheaper flash, but to be honest I wouldn’t.
-Lighting at receptions requires at least the power of a 430ex II flash.
+- Canon 430EX II flash.
+You could go with a cheaper flash, but I wouldn’t.
+Lighting at receptions requires at least the power of a 430EX II flash.
 Your backup can be a Sigma or something similar.
-Later on upgrade to the 580′s.
+Later on upgrade to the 580s.

-- Tripod and Monopod.
-You may not like shooting with these but in low light conditions they can help to limit camera shake and help to sharpen your pictures.
+- Tripod and monopod.
+You may not like shooting with these but in low light conditions they can help to limit camera shake and sharpen your pictures.

 - Backup batteries for you camera and flash (as many as you can afford)

 Your office will need just as many redundant (backup) items as your photography gear.
 I’m not going to go into specifics about processors and such, because they change too often.
-Needless to say you’ll need a computer that can handle Photoshop or whatever graphics program you are using.
-I’d say you need a second computer in case yours crashes but if you can’t afford that you’ll at least need to be able to gain access to another PC if yours dies.
+Needless to say, you’ll need a computer that can handle Photoshop or whatever graphics program you’re using.
+I’d say you need a second computer in case yours crashes, but if you can’t afford that you’ll at least need to be able to gain access to another PC if yours dies.
 You’ll need a large amount of hard drive space within the PC/Mac and at a minimum one external hard drive with a large amount of space.
-If you can’t afford an external hard drive then you’ll need to back everything up to DVD’s.
+If you can’t afford an external hard drive then you’ll need to back everything up to DVDs.

-You’ve got your portfolio online and your waiting for your first call or email and nothing.
+You’ve got your portfolio online, and you’re waiting for your first call or email and…nothing.
 Where do you go from here?
 Have no fear, Google is here.
 Without a well defined marketing plan you will not see many returns from your online portfolio.
-There are many pitfalls along the way to a good marketing plan including wasted time, money, and increased frustration.
+There are many pitfalls along the way to a good marketing plan, including wasted time, money, and increased frustration.
 It’s taken me a while to figure it out but I’ve learned a lot about how to get the most from Google.
-As an example if you type into a Google, “Pensacola wedding photography” my website will pop up in two different areas, within organic search results and paid for results.
+As an example, if you type into Google, “Pensacola wedding photography,” my website will pop up in two different areas, within organic search results and paid for results.
 I’m on the first page in my local area in several searches.